How To Tell Your Ex You Still Love Him

 Tactics for Confessing Your Feelings

-Getting over a breakup involves having to change your way of thinking about your ex, which takes time.
+Getting over a breakup involves changing your way of thinking about your ex, which takes time.
 Just like it can be difficult to fight negative emotions like depression or impulsive behaviors, “love doesn’t work like an on/off switch,” says study co-author Sandra Langeslag, director of the Neurocognition of Emotion and Motivation Lab at the University of Missouri–St. Louis.
 “To make a lasting change, you’ll probably have to regulate your love feelings regularly,” because the effects likely wear off after a short period of time.

 Previous ArticleWhy Do I Miss Him So Much?
 How To Manage A Broken Heart